Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 Calcium, magnesium, and iron all require special consideration as well.
 Calcium can have a constipating effect, which can be helpful or hurtful depending on your symptoms.
 Magnesium can have a laxative effect, and this too can either aid or exacerbate IBS, depending on the individual.
 For many folks with IBS, it's best to make sure that your mineral supplement is not giving you a megadose of either one of these ingredients, but simply a balance of the two.
 Calcium carbonate contains just calcium and no magnesium, and is a good choice if you always tend towards diarrhea.
 If you're IBS-C (prone to constipation), try cal-mag instead, which contains magnesium.
 With either form of calcium, there should be Vitamin D included in the supplement as well for the best possible absorption.
 It's a good idea to take only 500 mg. of calcium per dose, as your body may not be able to absorb more than this all at once.

 Iron can cause stomach upsets and be quite constipating, particularly if it's ferrous sulfate and not ferrous gluconate.
 Iron also blocks the absorption of calcium.
 If you aren't anemic or prone to anemia, you may well not need an iron supplement at all.
 If you do need to take an iron supplement and you're also taking calcium, have these supplements with different meals.
 Iron is best absorbed in the presence of Vitamin C. If you're trying to juggle all of these different supplements, it can be helpful to take your multivitamin with C and iron at one meal, and your calcium or calcium/magnesium combination with Vitamin D at another meal.
-Again, make sure these are high soluble fiber meals, or that you're adding in Tummy Fiber to the meal itself.
+Again, make sure these are high soluble fiber meals, or that you're adding in your soluble fiber supplement to the meal itself.

 IBS Diet Sneaky Sin #5 - No insoluble fiber foods (they're IBS trigger foods, so you just don't eat them, right?)